 This newcomer is probably my new favorite.
 The Pistachio Old Fashioned at Dexter’s New Standard in Winter Park is truly crafted.
 The chef sous vide the pistachios in Old Forester Bourbon.
 You truly get those pistachio notes beautifully blended.
 It was damn delicious.
 Pair it with pretty much anything you want.
 Cheese, Charcuterie, Harvest Board, Bread Board, Oysters.
 You can’t go wrong with the elevated yet unpretentious menu by Chef Ryan McLoughlin.
 Read more about this new restaurant and my 9 reasons to visit.

-Domu at East End Market (and soon in Dr. Phillips) not only serves up the best ramen in the state of Florida according to the USA Today and Orlando locals, but their cocktails are not far behind in the ‘excellent’ category.
+Domu at East End Market and Dr. Phillips not only serves up the best ramen in the state of Florida according to the USA Today and Orlando locals, but their cocktails are not far behind in the ‘excellent’ category.
 They serve two Old Fashioned cocktails with a Japanese twist.